fergalcob/CiNAMEa/README.md

 ### First Time User

- 1. As a first time user, I want to be able to easily navigate the site from any page
+ 1. As a first time user, I want to be able to easily understand the goal of the site
- 2. As a first time user, I want to clearly understand the target audience of the site and its intended purpose within a short timeframe
+ 2. As a first time user, I want to clearly understand how to interact with the site's content
- 3. As a first time user, I want the site to be useable on any device and for it to be comfortable and responsive to use on smaller devices
- 4. As a first time user, I want to know where I can go to get further information on a specific topic or to reach out about the site itself
+ 3. As a first time user, I want to be able to access previous content on the site used for prior puzzles
- 5. As a first time user, I would like to have some general information available if I'm not looking for a specific issue

 ### Returning User

- 1. As a returning user, I would like to be able to easily find information on specific topics relating to my specific issue
+ 1. As a returning user, I would like to be find new content on a daily basis
- 2. As a returning user, I would like to have a way to get in contact to request topics be covered in future
- 3. As a returning user, I would like to know about new topics that have been covered since my last visit to the site either via newsletter, social media channels or via the site itself
+ 2. As a returning user, I would like to have easy access to content I may have missed if I have not accessed the site for some time

 ## Features